-Cheesy Potato Gratin with Turkey Sausage and Mushrooms – An amazing side dish with potatoes, turkey sausage, and mushrooms baked to a delicious perfection.
+This Cheesy Potato Gratin with Turkey Sausage and Mushrooms is an amazing side dish with potatoes, turkey sausage, and mushrooms.
 The cheese on top takes it OVER the top!

 OMG!
 Have I got a potato side-dish for your Easter lunch!
 Or do you do Easter dinner?
 We do lunch.
 Mid-day, maybe around 3ish.
 Cannot WAIT!